Supreme Court to decide legality of Trump travel ban

 ‘THE NATION‘S INTEREST’

 The case represents a high-profile test of presidential powers.
-In court papers, U.S. Solicitor General Noel Francisco, arguing for the Trump administration, said the president has “broad authority to suspend or restrict the entry of aliens outside the United States when he deems it in the nation’s interest.”
+In court papers, U.S. Solicitor General Noel Francisco, arguing for Trump’s administration, said the president has “broad authority to suspend or restrict the entry of aliens outside the United States when he deems it in the nation’s interest.”

-The latest ban was introduced on Sept.
+Trump signed the latest ban on Sept.
 24 after what Francisco called an “extensive, worldwide review” to determine which foreign governments provide information required by the United States to vet those seeking entry.
-The countries on the list are those that do not share that information or present “other heightened risk factors,” Francisco said.

-Hawaii’s lead lawyer Neal Katyal said in court papers that the president has only limited authority to exclude entry of people from other countries.

-Under a U.S. law called the Immigration and Nationality Act, a president can restrict entry only of those deemed a potential threat or in certain emergency situations.
-The law also prohibits discrimination on the basis of nationality.
+Hawaii’s lead lawyer Neal Katyal noted that under a federal law called the Immigration and Nationality Act, a president can restrict entry only of people deemed a potential threat or in certain emergency situations.
+That law also prohibits discrimination on the basis of nationality.

 The law does not “surrender to the president a boundless authority to set the rules of entry and override the immigration laws at will,” Katyal said in court papers.